thinknimble/tn-models-fp/README.md

   baseUri: "api/users/", // a base URI to be used as a default
   models: {
     /**
+     * if I do not declare any overrides for the three default methods this will be used */
+    entity: accountShape,
+    /**
      *
-     * In order for my create function to be enabled I must declare it here with its shape
+     * Pass a `create` model if you want to override the default input type, otherwise, just passing an entity will generate a default create
      * In order to customize the output shape of the default methods you must create a custom call (createCustomServiceCall).
 That would only be necessary if your declared entity shape type is not what the creation request responds with
      *
      * */

     create: createShape,
-    /**
-     * if I do not declare any overrides for the three default methods this will be used */
-    entity: accountShape,
   },
+  customCalls:{
-  // Additional (aka custom calls) methods are declared here {
-    login, update, deleteEntity
+    // Additional (aka custom calls) methods are declared here login, update, deleteEntity
   }
 })